magepages/mpdocs/docs/quick-order/index.md

 `php bin/magento setup:static-content:deploy`

-To start working with Report Pro GrahpQL in Magento, you need to follow these requests:
+To start working with Quick Order GrahpQL in Magento, you need to follow these requests:
 - Use 2.3.x.
 Take the site back to **Developer mode**
 - Place GraphQL endpoint as http://<magento2-3-server>/graphql on URL field, click **Set endpoint**. (e.g. http://develop.mageplaza.com/graphql)